macaweesh/macaweesh/README.md

-# 👋 Hi, I'm Mac (Weerachai Tamboon)
+# Weerachai Tamboon (Mac)

 **IT Manager • Software Development Manager • Digital Transformation Lead**

-Building systems that solve real business problems and make work easier for people.
+Building practical systems that solve real business problems and improve organizational efficiency.

 ---

-## 💡 About Me
+## About Me

-I work in the technology field with experience across system design, software development, business analysis, and digital transformation.
-My main strength is turning complex business processes into clean, scalable digital platforms.
+I work in the technology field with experience in system design, software development, business analysis, and digital transformation.
+My main focus is turning complex business processes into stable, scalable, and maintainable digital platforms.

-I’ve designed and delivered more than ten internal systems across HR, Finance, Sales, Credit Analysis, Legal, Operations, Construction, and Executive Office.
-Most of them were built end-to-end — from pain point discovery to deployment and long-term support.
+I have delivered more than ten internal systems for HR, Finance, Sales, Credit Analysis, Legal, Operations, Construction, and Executive Office.
+Most of these systems were built end-to-end — from pain point discovery and requirements analysis to architecture, development, deployment, training, and ongoing improvement.

-I enjoy simplifying complexity, designing practical workflows, and helping teams adopt tools that actually make sense for their work.
-I adapt quickly to any domain, work well with stakeholders at all levels, and always aim for clarity and practicality.
+I enjoy simplifying complexity, designing clear workflows, and helping teams adopt tools that align with real business needs.
+I adapt quickly to new domains, work closely with stakeholders at all levels, and focus on creating long-term solutions rather than temporary fixes.

 ---

-## 🚀 What I Can Deliver (End-to-End)
+## What I Deliver (End-to-End)

-✔ Business discovery & requirements
+- Business discovery and requirements
-✔ System architecture & workflow design
+- System architecture and workflow design
-✔ Database modeling
+- Database modeling
-✔ Backend & frontend development
+- Backend and frontend development
-✔ Testing & deployment
+- Testing, deployment, and documentation
-✔ Training & documentation
+- User training and rollout
-✔ KPI measurement & continuous improvement
+- KPI and performance measurement

-> “AI doesn’t solve problems by itself — the advantage belongs to the person who can think, communicate, and integrate it into real workflows.”
+*“AI and technology only create value when paired with the right thinking, communication, and practical integration.”*

 ---

-## 🧠 Core Skills
+## Core Skills

-### **Digital Transformation & Leadership**
+### Digital Transformation & Leadership
 - Business analysis
 - Cross-department collaboration
-- Multi-project & program management
+- Multi-project and program management
-- Change management & rollout strategy
+- Change management and rollout strategy

-### **System Architecture & Backend**
+### System Architecture & Backend
 - Laravel (PHP)
 - Node.js
-- System design
+- System and workflow design
 - API design
 - PostgreSQL / MySQL

-### **Frontend & UX**
+### Frontend & UX
 - React
 - TypeScript
 - Webflow
 - Figma

-### **DevOps & Infrastructure**
+### DevOps & Infrastructure
 - Ubuntu Server
 - AWS
 - Git
 - Nginx
 - Basic Docker

-### **Other Tools**
+### Supporting Tools
 - Draw.io / Visio
 - Mermaid
 - Prisma